fast-af/fast-checkout-woocommerce/readme.txt

 = How much does Fast cost? =

 Fast replaces your current payment processor.
 You can see our fee schedule, similar to Stripe's, on our [pricing page](https://www.fast.co/pricing).

+= What's the next step after I install the plugin? =

+The first step to integrating Fast Checkout with your WooCommerce store is to [onboard as a seller with Fast](https://fast.co/business).
+Once you have onboarded, you will get a Fast App ID that you can enter in the Fast plugin settings.

+= What if I need help getting set up? =

+During the onboarding process, you can request professional installation, and our team will help guide you through the installation process.

 == Screenshots ==

 == Changelog ==

 = 1.1.8 =